2026 Prayer Breakfast Sponsorship

 What does Emancipation Day – Winning Essay

-What Emancipation Day May 20th Means to Me | Contest was sponsored by the Florida Black Caucus of Local Elected Officials.
+What Emancipation Day May 20th Means to Me, by Errianna Quallo This contest was sponsored by the Florida Black Caucus of Local Elected Officials.
 “What does Emancipation Day, May 20th mean to me?”.
 Explain the historical significance of Emancipation Day, May 20th, 1865, and describe what this day means to you.
-Opportunity “We the People,” the first three words of the United States Constitution, is a potent phrase that conveys a sense of [...]
+Opportunity “We the People,” the first three words of the United States Constitution, is a potent phrase that [...]

 Fort Myers neighborhoods are divided by race